Faculty Research Awards for Southeast Asia

 Funded by Bringing Southeast Asia Home, an initiative sponsored by the Henry Luce Foundation Initiative on Southeast Asia, these funds are intended to further research on Southeast Asia.
 Funds are available to UNC-Chapel Hill faculty and instructors of any rank.
 Applicants may request up to $10,000 per award and are required to justify expenses by submitting a detailed budget.
 Funds may be used to cover the cost of travel, accommodation, consultant fees, visas, etc. If you are seeking funds for a purpose other than research, e.g. course development or conference travel, please apply instead to one of the Carolina Asia Center’s other award categories available here.
 Applications are due mid-November and mid-March, annually.

-The next deadline to apply for these funds is November 15, 2022.
-Applications can be submitted to the CAC’s Associate Director, Kevin Fogg.
+The next deadline to apply for these funds is March 15, 2023.
+Applications can be submitted to the CAC’s Assistant Director for Southeast Asia Initiatives, Becky Butler.

 To apply for a Faculty Research Award for Southeast Asia, please submit: